< Back to blog

 Plus, it makes a serious impact on your sales and profitability.
 Companies that implement a sales process almost always see more consumption of their products or services.

-In fact, research by the Harvard Business Review found that companies with a defined sales process have 8% higher sales growth than those that don’t.
+In fact, our research indicates that companies with a defined sales process have 8% higher sales growth than those that don’t.

-With this in mind, it becomes clear that companies without a sales process need one.
-The problem is that businesses are either unfamiliar with a sales process, or feel that it’s not something that suits their needs.
+With this in mind, it’s clear that if you don’t have a sales process, you need one.
+The problem is that most business owners are unfamiliar with a sales process, or feel that it’s not something that their organization needs.

 Sales processes take into account both customer needs and concerns.
-So creating one for your business paves way for a promising financial opportunity.
+So, creating one for your business paves the way for a promising financial opportunity.

-Even if your business is not experiencing problems in their sales department, a sales process only leads to better results.
+Even if you’re not experiencing problems in your sales department, a sales process only leads to better results.

-Before we dive in, however, let’s review: what are the five steps of the sales process?
+Before getting into the nitty-gritty of each step, let’s review: what are the 5 steps of the sales process?

 1. Prospecting

-This is the part of the sales cycle where you find people to sell to.
+The first step of your sales process is to prospect for new opportunities.
+This is the part of the sales cycle where you find the best people to sell to.

-Since sales teams can reach out to anyone with even the smallest digital footprint, the choice of who to prospect is almost endless.
+Since sales teams can reach out to anyone with even the smallest digital footprint, your choices of who to prospect are almost endless.

-But more choice isn’t always better, so here’s how to narrow things down and strategically prospect for the smoothest sale process possible.
+That said, having more choices isn’t always better.
+So here’s how to narrow things down and strategize for the smoothest sales process possible.

 Identify your best customers